Rufmemory/GridMod/README.md

 # GridMod
-Hello dear folks!
+Hello folks!
 Looking for a fully modular, open source, Pygame 3d-Engine?
 Well this may be a good start.
 GridMod is initialized by and methods capable of displaying, static custom three dimensional shapes for now.